Why is arsenic bad for babies and children?

 It's best to reduce or avoid these foods if you can.
 When you go to the grocery store, you won't see labels on foods saying how much arsenic is in them.
 In the U.S., there are no laws about labels or limits on arsenic in foods.

-Please take a few moments to answer our 5 question survey.Thank you!
+Help us understand and improve Arsenic and You by completing this Short Survey and be entered into a raffle for a gift card!.Thank you!
 We will continue to improve and update the site based on the feedback we get from you and new research as it becomes available.

 How can you reduce arsenic for your children?

 - Install a treatment system, join a public water supply, or dig a new well.

 - If you're pregnant, or if you have young kids, look for a treatment system that lowers arsenic levels to close to zero.